Sustainable Mindset Chain of Change.

 Climate summit1 Climate summit

-This year’s UN Climate Change Conference (COP25) took place in Madrid and neither our students nor our faculty could let this opportunity pass.
+The UN Climate Change Conference (COP25) on 2019, took place in Madrid and neither our students nor our faculty could let this opportunity pass.

 • Events and talks organized for the COP25: The school organized various events which tackled a number of important challenges for sustainable development.
 Some examples of these events: